jahbini/stjohnsjim/contents/story/valkyrie-sms.md

 Skuld: &nbsp;@Aubrun Begin your reports from Darfur sector 3B immediately.

+Sessrumnir makes automatic reports on arrivals and departures.

 Sessrumnir: &nbsp;@Skuld 11/23/09 08:45 UTC 1EA soul labeled 35273 deposited to Sessrumnir input

 Sessrumnir: &nbsp;@Skuld 11/23/09 08:51 UTC 1EA soul labeled 35985 deposited to Sessrumnir input

 Sessrumnir: &nbsp;@Skuld 11/23/09 08:52 UTC 1EA soul labeled 37226 deposited to Sessrumnir input

-Aubrun :&nbsp;Sessrumnir numbers are going up fast! from 35273 to 37226 in 7 minutes!
+Aubrun:&nbsp;Sessrumnir numbers are going up fast! from 35273 to 37226 in 7 minutes!
 Too many dead today!&nbsp;

 Skuld: &nbsp;@Aubrun You know, I read that too, and you get paid.
 Just be happy you are still working